poojapatel26/Wildfire-Analysis---Data-Capstone-Project/README.md

 ## Acknowledgments

 This project was completed as part of a Data Science Capstone program, analyzing publicly available wildfire data to contribute to wildfire prevention and management strategies in the United States.

-## License

-This project is available for educational and research purposes.

----

-**Note**: This analysis is based on historical wildfire data from 1992-2020 and is intended to inform prevention strategies and policy decisions.
-For current wildfire information and emergency response, please refer to official sources such as the National Interagency Fire Center (NIFC) and state emergency management agencies.